seii/fedorawithzfsandluks/README.md

   - By extension, this guide will use a system with a BIOS that support UEFI booting
   - Yes, "legacy" booting is still very possible but it also seems very well-covered by other guides.
 - Use Fedora 28.
 Older versions aren't covered, and newer versions could always break things.
-- Use ZFS packages from (ZFS On Linux)[https://zfsonlinux.org/], not the FUSE packages that come with Fedora
+- Use ZFS packages from [ZFS On Linux](https://zfsonlinux.org/), not the FUSE packages that come with Fedora
 - Use an unencrypted `/boot` partition (it is theoretically possible to encrypt "/boot", but it's outside the scope of this guide)
 - Use only a single hard drive for simplicity, even though ZFS is most beneficial when used across several hard drives
 - NOT require extra flash drives or other removable media, just the Fedora 28 install disc